krish918/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/weld-anomaly-detection/index.md

 hide_directive-->

 This sample app demonstrates how AI-driven analytics enable edge devices to monitor weld quality.
-The sample app detects anomalous weld patterns and alerts operators for timely intervention, ensuring proactive maintenance, safety, and operational efficiency.
+It detects anomalous weld patterns and alerts operators for timely intervention, ensuring proactive maintenance, safety, and operational efficiency.
 No more failures and unplanned downtime.